 He has edited horn études for the I.M.C in New York and published his own studies and brass chamber music through 3-C Musikverlag in Bochum, Germany.
 He has given horn master classes at the Juilliard School, Salzburg Mozarteum, Curtis Institute, University of Illinois, the Chopin University of Music in Warsaw, the Conservatorio Esteban Salas in Santiago, Cuba, and the Conservatorium of Matanzas, Cuba.
 His students hold positions in professional orchestras in several countries.
 In addition to private teaching he has been horn tutor at Sydney's St. Andrew's Cathedral School since 2006 and at The King's School since 2014.
 He is an endorsing artist for the Conn model 8D French Horn through the Conn-Selmer Centerstage program.

 The Sydney Symphony Orchestra have performed the premieres of his compositions Variations for Orchestra, Ammerseelieder, Concerto for Euphonium and Orchestra and Legends of the Old Castle for harp and wind orchestra.
 Legends and Threnos for solo-horn, winds and percussion were commissioned by the American Wind Symphony Orchestra.
-All of these are published by C.F.
+Violin Concerto was premiered in 2015 with the S.S.O.'s former concertmaster Michael Dauth as soloist.
+All of these works are published by C.F.
 Peters.
 Works written at the request of his S.S.O colleagues have been Euphonium Concerto (2007), Passacaglia and Gigues (2011) for double-bass and chamber orchestra, Violin Concerto (2012), and Triptych (2017) for Saxophone and Orchestra.
-Violin Concerto was premiered in 2015 with the S.S.O.'s former concertmaster Michael Dauth as soloist.
-This work was awarded runner-up in the 2012 David Harold Tribe Symphony competition.

-He has been Composer-in-Residence in the Brahmshaus in Baden-Baden, and at Bundanon, the NSW South Coast arts foundation endowed through the estate of the late Australian artist Arthur Boyd.
+He has been Composer-in-Residence in the Brahmshaus in Baden-Baden, and at Bundanon, the NSW South Coast arts residency endowed through the estate of the late Australian painter Arthur Boyd.